History - National Moderator's Report

 Performance overview:

-To achieve this standard, students must demonstrate the ways in which their chosen context is historically significant.
-To do this, they need to select an aspect(s) of significance and discuss how this aspect(s) is illustrated in the context.
+To achieve this standard, students must demonstrate how their chosen context is historically significant.
+This requires selecting one or more aspects of significance and discussing how these are illustrated within the context.

 Practices that need strengthening: